Gembot-ai/trading-competition-2020/README.md

 There are a couple of ideas for coding an IB Bot, one written in Vue/JS, another written in Ruby.

 Our focus has largely been on US Stocks, but there is nothing stopping you exploring other markets or opportunities either.

+### Investopedia

+Unfortuneately we could not get the Interactive Broker paper trading working, so we have switched to the Investopedia Paper Trading platform.

+It does not have an API, but we have written a basic chromedriver application that can execute trades unsupervised by screen-scraping the investopedia website and filling out the forms there.